Definition of Share Capital

 - Issued Capital: Issued capital is the share capital issued to the shareholders.
 It can be less than authorized capital but not more than it.
 For example, a company’s authorized capital is $10,00,000, and the face value of a share is $10.
 The company’s owners initially decided that it only needed $6,00,000 of capital so that it would issue only 60,000 shares to the public.

 - Subscribed Capital: Subscribed capital is the amount of capital invested by the public.
-For example, a company has issued 10,000 shares at a face value of $10 per share to the public, out of which the company subscribed to only 6,000.
+For example, a company has issued 10,000 shares at a face value of $10 per share to the public, of which the company subscribed to only 6,000.
 Hence, subscribed capital will be 6,000 * $10, which is $60,000

 - Called Up Capital: Called capital up is that part of subscribed capital that is called upon to pay on the shares allotted to the shareholders.
-The company may not require the whole capital at once, so it may ask the shareholders to pay only the portion called up.
+The company may not require the whole capital immediately, so it may ask the shareholders to pay only the portion called up.
 For example, a company initially asks for $5 from its subscribers of 6,000 shares.
 The called-up capital will be 6,000 shares * $5, which is $30,000.

 - Uncalled Capital: Uncalled capital is the portion of total capital the company has not yet been called upon to pay from its shareholders.

-- Reserve Capital: Reserve capital is that part of uncalled capital that the company reserves until its liquidation.
+- Reserve Capital: Reserve capital is that part of uncalled capital the company reserves until its liquidation.
 This portion of capital is not called upon during the company’s existence and is kept aside for the company’s creditors.

-Formula of Share Capital and Example
+The Formula of Share Capital and Example

 There are two ways to calculate the share capital of a company: